LahsivArora/cpp_code/trading_strategy/README.txt

 	a.
 Trade log results will available in "logs" folder:
 		# Log filename format is: tradeLog_XXXXXX_MMMYYYY_type_timestamp.txt (e.g. tradeLog_EURUSD_Apr2024_1s_1719630601.txt)
 	b.
 Each chunk in the log file contains:
-		# which strategy is being executed (i.e. GapDown or GapUp)
+		# which strategy is being executed (i.e. GapDownFadeUp or GapUpFadeDown)
 		# details of a NEW trade (after strategy has followed GapUp/GapDown trend and identifes the "Fade")
 		# details of market data moves after NEW trade is initiated and before a close-out event is triggered
 		# details of the Close-out (TAKEPROFIT, STOPLOSS and KILL) event and trade